lubuntu-team/manual/source/4/4.2/muon.rst

 .. image:: muon-history.png

 On the left hand side of Muon Package Manager there is a :guilabel:`By Category` divider.
 In this there are many different categories like :guilabel:`Graphics` and :guilabel:`Games and Amusement`.
 For example the graphics tab will have image editing or creating vector graphcs in the :guilabel:`Graphics` category.
-To go back to seeing all packages select :guilabel:`All` under the :guilbael:`By Category` divider.
+To go back to seeing all packages select :guilabel:`All` under the :guilabel:`By Category` divider.

 .. image:: by-category.png